juanmaguitar/wordpress-vagrant-boilerplate/README.md

 This command will allow us to `enable livereload` on the plugin, so every time our files change, the browser will be reloaded

+## Exporting and importing data

+To export/import data we have to connect to the vagrant VM through ssh (from the `vagrant` folder of the project)

+    vagrant ssh

+### Exporting data

+Export the data into a `.sql` file in the `sqldump` folder

+    mysqldump -u root -proot devdb > /var/sqldump/database.sql

+###  Importing Exporting data

+Export the data from a `.sql` file in the `sqldump` folder

+    mysqldump -u root -proot devdb < /var/sqldump/database.sql

+This data will remain in your VM until you destroy it